Basanta Bilap

-Basanta Bilap is a 1973 Indian Bengali language Romantic comedy film directed by Dinen Gupta, based on a story by writer Bimal Kar.
+Basanta Bilap is a 1973 Indian Bengali language romantic comedy film directed by Dinen Gupta, based on a story by Bimal Kar.

 Plot

-The story revolves around a group of girls (4 of them are focussed mainly), all boarders of a working ladies' hostel Basanta Bilap, and a group of 4 boys from the neighborhood, a series of hilarious clashes between them eventually leading to their romance.
+The story revolves around a group of girls (4 of them are focussed on mainly), all boarders of a working ladies' hostel Basanta Bilap, and a group of 4 boys from the neighborhood.
+A series of hilarious clashes between them eventually lead to their romance.